ga-dc/wdi5/w11/d02_jasmine/readme.md

 ---

+## Why?

+- trust
+- small steps
+- live documentation

+Note:

+You might be able to trust the docs or that tutorial.
+Code and specs must be in sync (as long as they pass)

+---

+# It's BDD

+- Setup/Teardown
+- Specs: *describe, it*
+- Expectations: *matchers*

+---

 ## Expect the *thing we are testing* to Match our Expectation
 ## Expect the *Unit Under Test* to Match our Expectation